The Suffolk Review

 The Suffolk Review is the main publication of the Suffolk Local History Council and is produced each Spring and Autumn.
 Every issue typically contains between three and five essays on a great variety of local historical subjects.

-You can view an example of a recent issue on-line from this page.
+You can view an example of an earlier issue on-line from here.
 SLHC Members will, of course, receive the latest issue as soon as it is published.

 Articles are welcomed both from members and non-members.
 Whilst the Suffolk review is not an academic journal we do take pride in maintaining the highest quality, with the intention that the articles should contribute to a growing body of knowledge about Suffolk History.
 If you are interested in submitting an article for consideration, then please contact the Honorary Suffolk Review Editor: